claude-code

 9 AI Agents Working at Once: The Context Problem, Race Conditions, and ECC's Fix

-Tonight we ran 9 Claude Code agents in parallel to write articles.
-We hit an article counter race condition and a git lock conflict.
-ECC's iterative retrieval pattern addresses the same problem: when multiple agents share context, how do you keep them from blowing each other up?
-Answer: isolated state + atomic pre-allocation + sequential deploy.
+After running nine Claude Code agents in parallel, we hit an article counter race and a git lock conflict.
+ECC's iterative retrieval pattern points at the same multi-agent problem: shared context needs isolated state, atomic pre-allocation, and sequential deploy.

 Claude Code Source Leak — What npm's Forgotten Source Map Reveals About Its Next Moves